 Occupational safety and health is one of Tokai Carbon’s highest priorities and a key concern of management.
 Aiming to keep our operations free of occupational accidents, we strive to ensure that everyone working in our facilities is sensitive to potential dangers.

 We believe a united front between labor and management is vital to eliminating labor accidents.
 To confirm the status of health and safety activities at each plant and to deliberate and outline core initiatives related to health and safety, we convene Central Health and Safety Committee meetings attended by labor and management representatives, including executives responsible for occupational safety.
 Every year, we set policies for enhancing occupational safety and health at Central Health and Safety Committee meetings in order to keep improving occupational safety and health going forward.
-The fiscal 2019 frequency rate management value is 0.98 or less.
+In 2021, the frequency rate management value is 0.98 or less.
 At Tokai Carbon, the Board of Directors supervise occupational safety and health risk, and the board member in charge of risk reports important matters such as occupational accidents to the Board of Directors as necessary.

 The Company has an internal system for reporting improprieties that accepts reports and consultations from employees, including harassment and bullying.
 This system has both internal (Legal Affairs Department and Audit & Supervisory Board Members) and external (an advising attorney) contact points.
 It allows employees to make reports and receive consultation by various means including telephone, fax, email, and postal mail.
 The Company’s Guidelines on Handing Internal Reports clearly states that, apart from cases when the system is deliberately misused, informants will not be dismissed or subjected to unfair treatment under this system.